hbckleikamp/GTDB2DIAMOND/README.md

 It consists of 4 separate small scripts, that can be run in Spyder, or reused for other purposes.

 Since DIAMOND varies in dependancies and requirements on different operating systems, automated diamond installation is not included.
-Running a pipeline would consist of:
+Running a pipeline would consist of:<br>
 -1.
-GTDB_download.py: to download recent protein fasta files and taxonomy metadata -2.
+GTDB_download.py: to download recent protein fasta files and taxonomy metadata<br>
+-2.
 GTDB_rename.py: to include organism accession into headers of GTDB protein files <br>
 -3.
 GTDB_merge.py: merge renamed GTDB files into a single database<br>
 -4.
 Construction of DIAMOND database from output of 3. (diamond --makedb, see: https://github.com/bbuchfink/diamond/wiki)<br>